-#AnimalRightsInTourism – Animal interactions seem like a fun thing to do while lending a hand to conservation, but it isn’t.
+Animal interactions seem like a fun thing to do while lending a hand to conservation, but it isn’t.
 I reveal the dark side of these activities the need for animal rights in tourism.

 It was a turning point for me that drove a strong desire to learn more about animal interaction.
 The more research I did and the more attractions I visited, the more it became apparent that few were really conservation or rehabilitation orientated, but rather exploited the vulnerability of animals.
 Swimming with dolphins in Mexico, attending orca shows at Sea World and The Tiger Temple in Thailand, being a few extreme examples of this.

 Yet elephant riding remains a highly sought after attraction to tourists today, specifically in Asia although with increased demand in Southern Africa.
 According to World Animal Protection (WAP), the first commercial venues offering elephant rides in Africa opened in Zimbabwe in the late 1990s, spreading to South Africa in 2001.
 There are currently at least 39 commercial elephant venues, holding at least 215 captive elephants, operating across Southern Africa.